 The internet, public libraries, and school financial aid offices are all great sources of free information regarding MBA minority scholarships.
-Federal and state agencies, religious organizations, and local businesses, may also sponsor awards.
-In addition, ethnicity-based organizations such as the NAACP or National Council of Asian Pacific Americans (NCAPA) offer MBA minority scholarships.
+Federal and state agencies, religious organizations, and local businesses may also sponsor awards.
+In addition, ethnicity-based organizations, such as the NAACP and National Council of Asian Pacific Americans, offer MBA minority scholarships.

 Pay Attention to Details

-Scholarship candidates may be required to compose an application essay.
+Scholarship candidates may need to compose an application essay.
 Minority students may need to describe their personal experiences regarding heritage or ethnicity, or their academic and career goals.
-When completing an essay, paying attention to details is crucial.
-It is important to proofread everything before submitting a final draft.
+When completing an essay, attention to detail is crucial.
+It is important to proofread before submitting a final draft.

 Search Specifically for Minority Scholarships

-Many scholarships are created with the purpose of helping minority students pay for college.
-School financial aid office advisers can provide more information about these awards.
-Local organizations, ethnicity-based groups, churches, and employers are also potential sources.
+Many scholarships are created to help minority students pay for college.
+School financial aid advisors can provide more information about these awards.
+Local organizations, ethnicity-based groups, churches, and employers are also potential sources of information.

 Additional Scholarship Resources for MBA Students

-- Federal Student Aid Office: A branch of the U.S. Department of Education, the Federal Student Aid Office is the nation’s largest provider of student financial aid.
-The Federal Student Aid Office also processes and distributes the FAFSA form, which determines eligibility for federal student aid.
+A branch of the U.S. Department of Education, the Federal Student Aid Office is the nation’s largest provider of student financial aid.
+It also processes and distributes the FAFSA, which determines eligibility for federal student aid.

-- U.S. Department of Labor Scholarship Finder: Sponsored by the U.S. Department of Labor, Employment and Training Administration, the CareerOneStop Scholarship Finder provides a free search engine for students seeking MBA minority scholarships.
-The search tool allows candidates to narrow their search field by award type, state of residency, and other criteria.
+Sponsored by the U.S. Department of Labor Employment and Training Administration, the CareerOneStop Scholarship Finder provides a free search engine for students seeking MBA minority scholarships.
+The search tool allows candidates to narrow their search by award type, state of residency, and other criteria.

-- Rising Farmworker Dream Fund: Created with the goal of empowering U.S.-based migrant and seasonal farmworkers through education and business, this unique program offers children of U.S. farmworkers awards ranging from $250-$10,000 to pursue and complete an MBA degree.
+Created to empower U.S.-based migrant and seasonal farm workers through education and business, this unique program offers children of U.S. farm workers $250-$10,000 to pursue and complete an MBA degree.